SEN inclusion funding

 Can the same form be submitted each term?

-No, where applications are required termly, it will be necessary to review the needs of the children prior to submitting subsequent applications to ensure the answers to the questions and banding reflect their current need.
+No, the template should be downloaded each claim period to ensure the correct version is used.
+It is also necessary to review the needs of the children prior to submitting subsequent applications to ensure the answers to the questions and banding reflect their current need.

 What does Panel decide?

-For each application received for the SEN Inclusion Fund and 2-year-old Early Education funding, panel will determine that the criteria has been met and funding award based on the answers to the questions and the banding denoted for each area of development.
+For each application received, panel will determine that the criteria has been met and funding award based on the answers to the questions and the banding denoted for each area of development.

 The outcome determined by panel will be -